intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 ## Supported Models

-LLM Runtime supports the following models:
+Neural Speed supports the following models:
 [model list](https://github.com/intel/neural-speed/blob/main/docs/supported_models.md)

 ## How to Use
-There are methods for utilizing the LLM runtime:
+There are methods for utilizing the Neural Speed:
 - [Transformer-based API](#How-to-use-Transformer-based-API)